-4.2 Visualization of discovered spatial extent
+4.1.
+Visualization of discovered spatial extent

-We next show qualitative results of our approach's discovered spatial extent for each attribute in LFW-10 and UT-Zap50K.
+In this section, we show qualitative results of our approach's discovered spatial extent for each attribute in LFW-10 and UT-Zap50K.
 For each image, we use a heatmap to display the final discovered spatial extent, where red/blue indicates strong/weak attribute relevance.
 To create the heatmap, the spatial region for each visual chain is overlaid by its predicted attribute relevance (as described in Sec.
-3.3), and then summed up (see Fig. 7).
-Fig. 8 shows the resulting heatmaps on a uniformly sampled set of unseen test images per attribute, sorted according to predicted attribute strength using our final ensemble representation model.
+3.3), and then summed up.
+Fig. 5 shows the resulting heatmaps on a uniformly sampled set of unseen test images per attribute, sorted according to predicted attribute strength using our final ensemble representation model.

 Clearly, our approach has understood where in the image to look to find the attribute.
 For almost all attributes, our approach correctly discovers the relevant spatial extent (e.g., for localizable attributes like "Mouth open", "Eyes open", "Dark hair", and "Open", it discovers the corresponding object-part).
 Since our approach is data-driven, it can sometimes go beyond common human perception to discover non-trivial relationships: for "Pointy", it discovers not only the toe of the shoe, but also the heel, because pointy shoes are often high-heeled (i.e., the signals are highly correlated).
 For "Comfort", it has discovered that the lack or presence of heels can be an indication of how comfortable a shoe is.
-Each attribute's precisely discovered spatial extent also leads to an accurate image ordering by our ensemble representation ranker (Fig. 8 rows are sorted by predicted attribute strength).
-There are limitations as well, especially for atypical images: e.g., "Smile" (6th image) and "Visible forehead" (8th image) are incorrect due to mis-detections resulting from extreme pose/clutter.
-Finally, while the qualitative results are harder to interpret for the more global attributes like "Good looking" and "Masculine looking", we demonstrate through quantitative analyses in Sec.
-4.4.3 that they occupy a larger spatial extent than the more localizable attributes like "Mouth open" and "Smile".
-Since the spatial
+Each attribute's precisely discovered spatial extent also leads to an accurate image ordering by our en-